Jyotibacha Navas: Plot

 DSP Salvi is transferred to Kolhapur where the region is terrorized by a Dacoait Sarjya he swears in the temple to get hold of him.
 Sarjya once lived a simple life but after his father died when Balasaheb to over his land he went to fight back with him in the process Guruji accidentally died after being hit by a bullet his dream was to build a school for village kids.
 Sarjya then decides to full fill his dream and loots the rich to get funds to build the school.
 Padmaja daughter of Salvi gets inspired by his deed as he feels he is not a criminal she meets Sarjya and both get married and Dalvi swears in the temple that he will return to the temple once he puts bullet in Sarja's body.

 Production

 Film's Shooting has been done at Ranjeet Studio Mumbai, Jayprabha Studio Kolhapur and Shantakiran Studio Kolhapur.

 Soundtrack

 The music is provided by Sudhir Phadke.
 All the songs were choreographed by sohanlal.

-Vocals were provided by Usha Mangeshkar, Sudhir Phadke, Pushpa Pagdhare, Jaywant Kulkarni and krushna kalle. lyrics by Jagdish Khebudkar.
+Vocals were provided by Usha Mangeshkar, Sudhir Phadke, Pushpa Pagdhare, Jaywant Kulkarni and Krishna Kalle. lyrics by Jagdish Khebudkar.